webxdc/store/README.md

 ERUDA=yes pnpm build
 ```

-This step creates an `assets` directory in the root of the repository with file `store.xdc`
+This step creates an `assets` directory in the root of the repository and moves the bundled frontend (`store.xdc`) there.

 ### Building the bot